D1r3Wolf/CTF-writeups/Acebear-2019/duudududduduud/README.md

 m4ga9-r21kc,!@$!
 $
 ```
-> Now we got the Key ; We can send whatever we want by encrypting
+> Now we got the Key ; We can send whatever we want by encrypting <br>
 > The server decrypt's it and places it in sql query
 ### Checking the Injection
 ```